CloudLabsAI-Azure/Azure-VMware-Solution/Module-1-task3.md

+# Create Test VMs and connect to Segment

+## Create Test VMs
+Now that we have our networks created, we can deploy virtual machines and ensure we can get an IP address from DHCP.
+Go ahead and Login into your AVS vCenter.

 # Exercise 1: Create a Content Library

 1. Search **Azure VMware Solution (1)** and then select **Azure VMware Solution (2)**.